 - Written examination, 3 hours under invigilationThe course has been selected for ITX exam on Peter Bangs Vej.

 - Exam registration requirements

-CHANGED: Active participation in 80 % of exercises, 1-2 oral presentations of published original research papers, 6-8 written reports.
+- Active participation in 80% of class sessions, satisfactory oral presentations of ~2-3 (depending on the number of students) assigned research papers, 2 written reports.

 - All aids allowed

 The University will make computers and power available to students taking written exams with invigilation in the University’s building on Peter Bangs Vej 36 (ITX).
 Students are therefore not permitted to bring their own computers, tablets or mobile phones.
 If textbooks and/or notes are permitted, according to the course description, these must be in paper format or on a USB flash drive.

 - 7-point grading scale

 Several internal examiners.

 The same as the ordinary exam.

 Students who do not fulfill the requirements for attending the ordinary exam will have to follow the course again.